digital-chemistry-laboratory/morfeus/README.md

 Toronto, Matthew Sigman at the University of Utah and Tobias Gensch at TU Berlin.
 The package was further developed and maintained in the group of Kjell Jorner at ETH Zurich.

-In particular, the following people have contributed significantly to developing its functionality:
+In particular, the following people (in alphabetical order) have contributed significantly to developing its functionality:

+* Gabriel dos Passos Gomes
 * Kjell Jorner
 * Lauriane Jacot-Descombes
-* Gabriel dos Passos Gomes
 * Pascal Friedrich
 * Tobias Gensch